 A version of Hypnagogia was installed at Bennington College in Fall 2024.

 The piece is a tiny, self-contained device, made out of a yoga block, a music box, and motors.
 I will give this device freely to multiple choreographers to generate their own music.
-Playing with the topos of music box and toy ballerina, tiny mechanism are exploded out through contact mikes, stepper motors, and motion sensors to create a generative, interactive piece that transcends the tiny toy.
+Playing with the topos of music box and toy ballerina, the tiny mechanism is exploded out through contact mikes, stepper motors, and motion sensors to create a generative, interactive piece that transcends the toy.
 Inverting the trope, the dancer’s movement literally turns the barrel and creates the sound, which is processed and, in turn, gyrates the dancer and sound design.
 All the programming, and generative sound is housed within the small portable mechanism.

 Barrel roll is in development as of Fall 2025.